zero-one-group/gitlab-migrator/README.md

 Install GitLab on AWS

-1. We recommend ec2 with at least 8GiB of RAM.
-We tried 4GiB, (t3.medium) but we failed to install.
-In our case we are using t3.large (2vCPU and 8GiB RAM)
+1. We recommend EC2 with at least 8GiB of RAM.
+We tried 4GiB, (t3.medium) but we had installation issues.
+In our case we are using c5.xlarge.
 2. Follow the installation manual https://about.gitlab.com/install/

 Next, manually export the parent group, and import it to the the target GitLab instance.